AS9100 2-Stage Registration Process

 If the Certification Body does not discover any serious facts which would contradict lead auditor findings stated in the certification audit report and proposal of lead auditor for certificate awarding, Director shall issue the consistent statement to the lead auditor’s statement and shall award the certificate.

 The certification body QSCert performs surveillance audits once per year during the issued certificate validity.
 Surveillance audits are performed and documented analogical way like certification audit.
-Lead auditor shall elaborate the surveillance audit report within 14 days from the realization of surveillance audit.
+The lead auditor shall elaborate the surveillance audit report within 14 days from the realization of surveillance audit.

 Transfer of accredited certification